How we collect, protect and use your information

 - Ask for a review of a decision that has been made automatically, like if a loan has been refused

 - Stop marketing that uses your personal information

-- Make a complaint to us about how we’ve used your personal information and then to the relevant Data Protection Authority if you’re still not happy
+- Make a complaint to our Data Protection Officer (firstname.lastname@example.org) about how we’ve used your personal information.
+If you're still not happy you can also complain to the Data Protection Authority.

 How long we keep your information for